OpenSees/OpenSeesDocumentation/docs/_sources/user/manual/analysisCommands.rst.txt

 #.
 SystemOfEqn & Solver -- it specifies how to store and solve the system of equations :math:`Ax=b`
 #.
 Convergence Test -- determines when convergence has been achieved.
 #.
 Solution Algorithm -- determines the sequence of steps taken to solve the non-linear equation at the current time step
 #.
-Integrator -- determines the equations to solve, the predictive step, and how to update the reponses at the nodes given the solution to :math:`Ax=b`
+Integrator -- determines the equations to solve, the predictive step, and how to update the response at the nodes given the solution to :math:`Ax=b`

 .. figure:: figures/OpenSeesAnalysis.png
 	:align: center